 There is much talk of supplements that can help your body get into a bedtime routine.
 I’m a big fan of incorporating a few natural ones in my evening to help calm my mind and my body.

 My favorite thing to do is hold a warm cup of tea when I’m feeling antsy, hearing my mind race, and just an overall panic of “I need to get to bed soon!”.
 Here’s my nighttime tea.

 There’s a lot of research that GABA helps relax the nervous system, which is responsible for relaxing the mind as well.
 I’ve recently begun supplementing with GABA an hour before bedtime and it’s helped me tremendously relax my mind when I finally lay down.

 CBD Oil & Gummies

-If you only want to take something once in a while, these hemp gummies have CBD oil and melatonin, a powerful combination to relax the mind and help stay asleep.
+If you only want to take something once in a while, gummies with a powerful combination of CBN and melatonin can be a great option to relax the mind and help stay asleep.